AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 Likewise, we do not insert a fresh telescope application when **inferring a telescope function type**.
 It seems that this causes similar complications.

-There is additional examples and discussion about lambda-only vs. application insertion [here](https://github.com/agda/agda/issues/2099#issuecomment-540233457).
+There are additional examples and discussion about lambda-only insertion vs. application insertion [here](https://github.com/agda/agda/issues/2099#issuecomment-540233457).

 #### Unifying with telescopes